The Blackwood Curse: Queen of Corruption

 I thumped myself down at my computer, pulled up my favorite outlining software (yes, I'm an outline geek) and started pounding away at the keys.

 Three hours later, my outrage undiminished, I stomped into my husband's man-cave with the completed outline and shook my laptop in his face saying, "See?
 See?
 This is how you do an HP Lovecraft story."

 He, innocent of all things Lovecraftian (Yes I know, but I married him anyway), blinked at the screen and said, "Are you going to write it?"

 Since then, the story has gone from a 30k word Lovecraft style unseen-horrors-of-the-indifferent-cosmos kind of thing to 70k words of something much more me (but still with plenty of unseen horrors and cosmoses and so forth).

 Then my obnoxiously talented and inarguably brilliant writers' group had to stick their two cents in, and as a result, the whole story is infinitely better but taking Way Too Long.
 My current goal for becoming a better writer is to write faster without losing quality.

 And of course, you can't help thinking about what Hal and Mora and Alistair probably got up to afterward, so now there are two more stories in the series followed by a stand-alone, all fully drafted and waiting for revisions.

-Anyway The Blackwood Curse book one is now awaiting final review while I work on book two.
+Anyway The Blackwood Curse book two is now awaiting final review while I work on book four.

 Wish me godspeed.
 Just be careful what gods you wish on.